Frank Ryan (gangster): Hoodlum

 Ryan was born of Irish descent in a poor neighborhood of Montreal.
-His father, Frank Ryan Sr. abandoned their family when Ryan was three years old, leaving his mother, May, to raise him by herself.
+His father, Frank Ryan Sr., abandoned their family when Ryan was three years old, leaving his mother, May, to raise him by herself.
 Ryan's mother called him "junior", which he mispronounced as "Dunie", which became his lifelong nickname.

-Ryan dropped out of school at the age of 16 and led his own teenage gang who participated in "petty" crimes such as smash and grabs, garment thefts from trucks, and breaking and entering.
-Ryan's specialty as a teenager was in stealing fur coats from delivery trucks and selling them on the black market.
+Ryan dropped out of school at the age of 16 and led his own teenage gang, who participated in "petty" crimes such as smash and grabs, garment thefts from trucks, and breaking and entering.
+Ryan's specialty as a teenager was stealing fur coats from delivery trucks and selling them on the black market.
 By 1962, he already had dozens of convictions for robbery, possession of stolen goods, and possession of a false drivers' license.
-Ryan was known for his rambunctious and rowdy personality, often saying he wanted to "live fast, love hard and die young".

 Ryan continued his crime spree throughout the 1960s, being convicted of robbery with violence and of burglary.
 He served both sentences at the St. Vincent de Paul prison.
 In 1965, Ryan killed a man while driving drunk.
 His conviction was overturned on a technicity.
 Ryan felt a much resentment about being charged for manslaughter, and he came to feel a grudge against the Quebec justice system, which he felt was biased against him.

 Starting in 1966, Ryan started to frequent the Country Palace on rue Sherbrooke where his biographer, Daniel Burke, wrote: "Hoods from all over the country, but especially the Irish Catholic ghettos, gathered at the Country Palace.
 Primarily strong arms and bank robbers, the Irish Canadians were an important element of the Montreal underworld, and the nightclub was a mine of contacts for Ryan.
 There, through the Irish-Canadian links with the Boston underworld, he found the bridge to bigger opportunities and his first costly setback".

-In 1966, he was convicted of a bank robbery in Boston for which he served 6 years of a 15-year sentence in an American prison.
 Ryan and four other men robbed the Essex County Bank and Trust on 24 August 1966, but were arrested by the Boston police shortly afterwards.
+He was convicted of bank robbery, for which he served six years of a 15-year sentence in an American prison.

 After his parole in December 1972, Ryan joined what was then called the Irish Gang to help him continue his criminal enterprises, which now included loansharking as well as robberies.
 In 1973, he married Evelyn Lemieux from the Gaspé.
 Ryan had two children by his wife, Trica and Troy.

-Ryan had an easy-going personality, which made him popular, and he soon became the leader of the West End Gang.
-Starting in 1973, Ryan and the West End Gang went on a rampage of robbing jewelry stores and armoured cars for banks.
+Ryan was known for his rambunctious and rowdy personality, often saying he wanted to "live fast, love hard and die young".
+His easy-going personality made him popular and he soon became the leader of the West End Gang.
 Ryan's favorite place was Smitty's, a run-down bar on rue Sherbrooke, where he played pool, drank and planned robberies with his Irish-Canadian and French-Canadian associates.